StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Coordinates are all zeros and ones
 - Not all children of a parent have the same pedigree length
-- Easier to view pedigree vectors as having infinite dimensions

 ---
 # Collision proof revisited